jamiet1/Gravity-s-Influence-on-Astronauts-Eyelid-and-Eyebrow-Heights/README.md

 ## Methods
 - **Data Cleaning**:
-  - Used a cleaneddataset with splitted names and dates, and no NA value, ensuring consistency in column names.
+  - Used a cleaned dataset with splitted names and dates, and no NA value, ensuring consistency in column names.
 - **Statistical Analysis**:
   - Paired t-tests for comparing mean measurements.
   - Correlation analysis for eyelid and eyebrow changes.